-The Public Health Foundation (PHF) has developed a Public Health Antibiotic Stewardship Driver Diagram and subsquent Antibiotic Stewardship Program for public health to improve use of antibiotics.
-This effort grew out the Centers for Disease Control and Prevention (CDC) and the Institute for Healthcare Improvement (IHI) partnership to develop a conceptual model of key drivers for reducing inappropriate antibiotic utilization in hospitals.
+The Public Health Foundation (PHF) has developed a Public Health Antibiotic Stewardship Driver Diagram and subsequent Antibiotic Stewardship Program to help promote optimal use of antibiotics.
+This effort grew out of a partnership between the Centers for Disease Control and Prevention (CDC) and the Institute for Healthcare Improvement (IHI) that aimed to improve use of antibiotics.
+This effort grew out of a partnership between the Centers for Disease Control and Prevention (CDC) and the Institute for Healthcare Improvement (IHI) to develop a conceptual model of key drivers for reducing inappropriate antibiotic utilization in hospitals.
 Efforts to promote optimal antibiotic use should employ both the public health and healthcare systems.
-Health departments using the driver diagram and quality improvement techniques to promote optimal antibiotic use through both the public health and health care systems include:
+Health departments that have used the driver diagram and quality improvement techniques to promote optimal antibiotic use through both the public health and healthcare systems include:

 This initiative compliments PHF's collaboration with the IHI to help hospitals reduce Healthcare-associated Infections (HAIs) due to antibiotic resistance.
-People who develop infections that are resistant to antibiotics have increased risk of hospitalization and transfer to an intensive care unit, higher hospital costs, longer length of stay in the hospital, and higher risk of death.
+People who develop infections that are resistant to antibiotics have increased risk of hospitalization and being transferred to an intensive care unit.
+This can result in higher hospital costs, a longer hospital stay, and higher risk of death.
 The CDC has identified eliminating HAIs as a Winnable Battle.
-Learn more and find resources by visiting the PHF Healthcare-Associated Infections resource page.
+Learn more about resources from PHF to support this Winnable Battle.

-For more information about this initiative, please contact Micaela Kirshy at MKirshy@phf.org or phone at (202)218-4410.
+For more information about this initiative, please contact Micaela Kirshy at MKirshy@phf.org or (202)218-4410.